Post Mart: Background

 China Horizon Investments Group was founded in January 2007 by Alan Clingman for the purpose of investing in the growth of Chinese domestic consumption projects alongside major Chinese entities, especially state-owned entities.

 China Post is the official postal service of China.
 The State Post Bureau, the owner of China Post, is both a regulatory authority and government-owned enterprise.
 Thus, it is responsible for the regulation of the national postal industry and the management of national postal enterprises.
 China Post also owns one of China's largest banks, the EMS courier service, an insurance company and a large-scale distribution business.

 Following a multi-year pilot program, regulatory approvals for the China Horizon and China Post Joint Venture were granted in September 2015.

 The joint venture has a registered capital of RMB 1 billion and has a license to use the China Post brand.

 Operations

-Post Mart established an route to market sales and delivery system in Henan.
+Post Mart established a route to market sales and delivery system in Henan.
 It planned to roll this out nationally, reaching 10 provinces within five years.
 There are currently more than 50,000 village postal stations in Henan.

 Post Mart operates a loyalty program called the Post Mart Emerald Club.